 writer based in the Pacific Northwest

 She has attended workshops and conferences at Tin House, Yale, and The Writer’s Grotto and was a finalist for the Kirkwood Literary Prize and the Esalen Emerging Writers’ Fellowship.
 She earned her bachelor’s degree in English and American Studies from Wellesley College and studied creative writing at UCLA Extension and UC Berkeley Extension.
-She is currently at work on a novel and a collection of short stories.
+She is currently studying in the MFA program at Oregon State University and at work on a novel and collection of short stories.

-In addition to writing, Sandy has spent fifteen years working with nonprofits and startups that address issues impacting refugee and immigrant populations, K-12 education, diversity, equity, and inclusion, and civil rights.
+In addition to writing, Sandy has worked with various nonprofits and startups for the past fifteen years, addressing issues that impact K-12 education, refugee and immigrant populations, diversity, equity, and inclusion, and civil rights.